Skate 3

-Skate 3 is a skateboarding video game, the third installment in the Skate series and the sequel to 2009's Skate 2, developed by EA Black Box and published by Electronic Arts.
+Skate 3 is a 2010 skateboarding video game, the third installment in the Skate series and the sequel to 2009's Skate 2, developed by EA Black Box and published by Electronic Arts.
 It was released worldwide in May 2010 for PlayStation 3 and Xbox 360.
 The game takes place in the fictional city of Port Carverton, which embraces skateboarding, unlike considering it a crime in the second game.
 The player character goes by the alias "The Legend".
 After failing to "Jump The Shark", their goal becomes creating a successful skateboarding team.
 It is the player's goal to sell one million boards by completing challenges.
 The game introduced some new features including new tricks, a park builder, and "Easy" and "Hardcore" modes instead of just "Normal" mode.

-The game received generally favorable reviews from critics.
+Skate 3 received generally favorable reviews from critics.
 In 2014, the game's popularity increased because of Let's Play channels on YouTube, showcasing the game's humorous ragdoll physics and glitches.
+A sequel, Skate, was released in early access in 2025.

 Gameplay

 Skate 3 is a skateboarding extreme sports game set in an open world place and played from a third-person perspective.
 The game takes place in the fictional city of Port Carverton, which embraces skateboarding, unlike the "skateboarding is a crime" mentality portrayed in the second game.
 Although the location is a more colorful and friendlier place than Skate 2's de-saturated, and grainy streets, the gameplay provides a similar feel to the first and second games.
 Port Carverton is made up of three districts, Downtown, the University, and Industrial.
 Although the overall look of the city is very clean (except industrial) each district has its own unique designs and monuments.
 Downtown is full of slick rigid ledges and rails, while the University is full of banks and open areas.
 Industrial is the most unusual; it is home to a huge quarry that has bricks of stone.

 Several notable skateboarding professionals appear throughout the game, such as Danny Way, Darren Navarette, Terry Kennedy, Eric Koston, Chris Cole, Pat Duffy, Rob Dyrdek and Jason Lee who voices the character Coach Frank.

 In contrast with the original Skate, two new difficulty levels have been added: "Easy" and "Hardcore" modes.
 "Easy Mode" allows the player to perform tricks easier and provides greater control of the character.
 "Hardcore Mode" attempts a more realistic simulation of skateboarding and requires the player to perform tricks precisely.
-It adds a more realistic feel to the game unlike easy.
+It adds a more realistic feel to the game unlike Easy.
 It would also be recommended for players who have more experience.
 The game also features an introductory "Skate School", where Coach Frank (Jason Lee) teaches players the basics of skateboarding.
 This feature is optional and the area can also be visited for unrestricted skateboarding.

 Skate 3 features a "Skate.Park" mode that allows players to build custom skate parks and object dropper.